 - Ministry’s Electrical Installations: Standards for Schools, and

-- Australia/New Zealand Standard 3000:2007 – Electrical installations (Standards NZ website) – this standard is also known as the Australian/New Zealand Wiring Rules.
+- Australia/New Zealand Standard 3000:2007 – Electrical installations (Standards NZ website) (external link) – this standard is also known as the Australian/New Zealand Wiring Rules.

 These 2 standards are mainly used by electrical engineers, designers, consultants and contractors.
 However, as a board of trustees, you should make sure your project manager is familiar with them, as most property projects involve some electrical work.

 Using the Ministry’s electrical installation standard

 We have developed the Electrical Installations: Standard for Schools v1.6 [PDF, 870 KB] to ensure schools’ electrical infrastructure meets minimum standards for safety, design, installation and maintenance support.

 All electrical work in schools must comply with this standard including:

 In May we issued a Bulletin notice that schools needed to engage an approved electrical contractor for all electrical work from 1 September 2015.